chukwuk/CUDA_streams/README.md

 CUDA Stream application for CUDA kernel implementation for the summation of 2D array along the rows.

 # Compile code
-This is used for compilation of code for both case in which the data either fit OR not fit into GPU memory.
+This is used for the compilation of code for two cases.
+The first case involves data that both fit in the CPU (host) and GPU (device) memory and it is located in the root directory.
+The second case involves data that fit in the host memory but does not fit in the device memory and it is located in this directory (./Data_cannot_fit_in_GPU_memory).
 ```
 $ make
 ```